lorddev/utilities/README.md

 Bidirectional encryption methods useful for storing credit cards or encrypting passwords or API keys to save in a project's configuration files.
 (Not recommend for use with user's site credentials as those should use one-way encryption.)

-### RssConverter

-This class makes it easy to download an RSS feed and parse it.
-It reads the data with LinqToXml and can output it in JSON format for easy portability.
-You can utilize the `PostFilter` delegate to filter the results even further.
-(Sorry, I can't remember what project I needed this for...
-Maybe a shopping app for eBay or Amazon?
-Who uses RSS anymore?)

 ### DRMapper

 Allows mapping of an `IDataReader` to POCO classes using reflection.
 It's faster than you might expect.